celestiaorg/nmt/docs/spec/nmt.md

 ## Abstract

 Namespaced Merkle Tree (NMT) is one of the core components of the Celestia blockchain.
-Transactions in Celestia are associated with a namespace ID which signifies the application they belong to.
+Transactions in Celestia are associated with a namespace which signifies the application they belong to.
-Nodes interested in a specific application only need to download transactions of a certain namespace ID.
+Nodes interested in a specific application only need to download transactions of a certain namespace.
-The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLedger article](https://arxiv.org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespace IDs.
+The Namespaced  Merkle Tree (NMT) was introduced in the [LazyLedger article](https://arxiv.org/abs/1905.09274) to organize transactions in Celestia blocks based on their namespaces.
 The NMT allows for efficient and verifiable queries of application-specific transactions by accessing based on the block header which contains the NMT root.
 This specification explains the NMT data structure and provides an overview of its current implementation in this repository.
 The NMT library, which is the implementaion of NMT data structure, is explained in the [NMT Library](./../nmt-lib.md) document.